• 125 Paterson Street, New Brunswick, NJ 08901

 Melanoma and Pigmented Lesion Center

-• Screening and management of nevi (skin lesions) and melanoma
+• Screening and management of nevi and melanoma

 Mohs Micrographic Dermatologic Surgery Program

-Mohs micrographic surgery is the most effective method for eradicating basal and squamous cell carcinoma, common types of skin cancer, with nearly a 100 percent cure rate.
-It is the treatment of choice for facial skin lesions and recurring lesions on other parts of the body.
+Mohs micrographic surgery is the most effective treatment for basal cell carcinoma and squamous cell carcinoma, the most common types of skin cancer, offering nearly 100 percent cure rate.
+It is considered the treatment of choice for skin cancers on the face and other cosmetically or functionally sensitive areas, as well as for recurrent or high-risk tumors.

 Pediatric Dermatology Clinic